 How to Stock Your Pantry

 Emergencies can happen at any time and without warning.
-Many of them can be extremely scary situations, and if you aren’t prepared, things can get even worse.
-This is why you should have a pantry stocked with foods before the storm so that your family has something they can fall back on until your situation improves.
+Many can be terrifying, and things can worsen if you aren’t prepared.
+This is why you should have a pantry stocked with food before the emergency event so that your family has something they can fall back on until your situation improves.
 Follow these tips to learn how to stock your pantry.

 I call my pantry my in-home grocery store.
 There is something about not having to run to the store for a can of this or a bag of that.
 Whatever, it helps me stay out of the grocery stores.
 I still have to go get milk and bananas for Mark’s cereal each morning, but that’s it for most days.
 In case you missed this post, Cooking From Scratch 101